 At trial we proved that our client did nothing wrong and that the female neighbor who filed the restraining order was blaming our client for her boyfriend’s problems.

 The judge dismissed the request for a permanent restraining order.
-(M.B. v.
-F.R.)
+(In re matter of F.R.)

 13. NEIGHBOR HARASSMENT